chef/chef-web-docs/includes_resources_common/includes_resources_common_windows_security_inherits.rst

      inherits false # Sauron is the only person who should have any sort of access end

-If the ``:deny`` permission were to be used instead, something could slip through unless all users and groups were denied.
+If the ``deny_rights`` permission were to be used instead, something could slip through unless all users and groups were denied.

 Another example also shows how to specify rights for a directory: